AndrewPaulLund/cs205project/README.md

 ```

 Running the above command without ```time``` or ```> /dev/null``` will output
-the read sequences directly to the terminal window.
+the read sequences directly to the terminal window and give you an idea of
+what ```mpileup```'s standard output looks like.

 #### Running ```mpileup``` batch jobs
-In order to automate speedup analysis of multiple samples with different
+In order to automate parallelization speedup analysis of multiple samples with different
-parameters, we used perl and batch scripts on the HMSRC cluster.
+parameters, we used [Perl](https://www.perl.org/) and batch scripts on the HMSRC cluster.
 Sample files are found in the ```data/batch_scripts``` directory.

 Here is a sample from one of the